Yeop-seung/TownBook/directory.md

 ## 🏷 License

 <p>
-This software is licensed under the MIT <a href="https://www.ssafy.com/ksp/jsp/swp/swpMain.jsp" _blank="new">©SSAFY</a>.
+This software is licensed under the MIT <a href="https://www.hide information.com/ksp/jsp/swp/swpMain.jsp" _blank="new">©hide information</a>.
 </p>